 'We need people who know our work methodologies better than you'

 Nice term for 'we found a better match' or 'we want to see if grass can be any greener' after an interview process I spent quite a lot of time on.

 You know, finding a better candidate for your job is fine.
 I'm not a tomato soup, I don't expect each and every one to love me.
 I'm not a seven-year-old any more and I'm used to being told 'no'.
 But I expect to be able to extract some value from every 'no' I hear.
 I grow as a professional and a human being thanks to actionable feedback.

 Oh, and one more thing.
 Just in case you really meant what you said about my knowledge of 'your' work methodologies.
 Unless you developed your own patented way of organizing work (highly unlikely), 'your methodologies' aren't really yours.
 They have been around longer than your company and you just adopted them like everybody else.
 Basics of them can be learnt from YouTube within an hour.
 If I wanted to give up my free time, I could easily get certification on them.
 It is my grave mistake I didn't lie about knowing them during the interview process.

 Actually, if you use such a weak reasoning to decline my application, then maybe it's good news we won't work together.
 What would be your reasoning if you had to terminate my contract due to company downsizing or other reason outside of your control?

 And if you really need someone who is good at agile or whatever looks good on LinkedIn this year, at least edit your job offer and add it as a requirement so that other candidates with high levels of self-awareness can save their time and not bother applying.
-You know, some of us do read job descriptions very carefully and don't like wasting time.
+You know, some of us do read job descriptions very carefully and dislike wasting our time.

 '...if we get back to you with a positive answer, which will probably happen...'